 TorGuard VPN Conclusion: Promising service, but with a few caveats

-If we were only to discuss download speeds, amazing support, and raw security capability, TorGuard is a definite strong contender in the VPN marketplace.
+If we were only to discuss amazing support and raw security capability, TorGuard is a definite strong contender in the VPN marketplace.

-But if you are privacy-minded, take a different direction and start with our top 10 list.
+But if you are privacy-minded, want the fastest and best features then take a different direction and start with our top 10 VPN list.